Zirui-Liao/CriticalProperties/README.md

 1. Validate and clean SMILES in the raw data.
 2. Generate cleaned training data, for example with `split/cutting_exp_data.py`.
 3. Generate fold files using one of the split scripts in `split/`.
-4. Run reference Optuna searches and fixed-structure training scripts from `run/`.
+4. Run reference Optuna searches and training scripts from `run/`.
 5. Use scripts under `plots/` to aggregate metrics and create figures.

 ## Installation